FEI38750/MTD/README.md

 ## Single-cell RNA-seq
 1. Put the count matrix of host genes in a folder named with the sample name.
 In this folder, 10x should be a matrix.mtx, a genes.tsv, and a barcodes.tsv; or a single .h5 file.
 Dropseq should be a .dge.txt file.
 &nbsp;&nbsp;<img src="https://github.com/FEI38750/MTD/blob/main/Img/input_folder_SC1.jpg" width=70%>
-2. Type this folder path into the column host_matrix_folder of the samplesheet_SC.csv.
+2. Type the path of the host matrix folder and the corresponding fastq files into the columns of the samplesheet_SC.csv accordingly.
 For example:
 &nbsp;&nbsp;<img src="https://github.com/FEI38750/MTD/blob/main/Img/samplesheet_SC1.jpg">
   Then MTD will read the corresponding file paths from this samplesheet_SC.csv for single-cell analysis.
 3. In termial, type\